noumane06/PfeProject/README.md

 ## Technologies
 I developed this project using nextJs , with the integration of expressJs in the backend .
 And mongodb as a database .

+**Styling** : i used sass as css compiler , all styling was created from scratch by me with the help of https://ant.design/ .
 ## Preview of some routes
 ### Home
 ![alt text](https://github.com/noumane06/PfeProject/blob/master/home.png?raw=true)